taylorwwebb/performance_optimized_NN_confidence/README.md

-# Natural statistics support a rational account of confidence biases
+# Natural Statistics Support a Rational Account of Confidence Biases

-Code for the paper [Natural statistics support a rational account of confidence biases](https://www.biorxiv.org/content/10.1101/2021.09.28.462081v1).
+Code for the paper [Natural Statistics Support a Rational Account of Confidence Biases](https://www.biorxiv.org/content/10.1101/2021.09.28.462081v1).

 Code for each set of experiments, along with detailed instructions, are contained within separate directories.